CanberraUAV/admin/in-progres/SES-presentation.rst

 We are currently working on:

- * Ability to takeoff from unprepared tracks or surfaces (using a catapult or similar)
+ * Ability to take off from unprepared tracks or surfaces (using a catapult or similar)
  * More automation of flight phases
  * Longer range and larger search areas
  * Incremental upgrades to the camera and image processing system will allow us to cover a given search area in less time